Abstract

 initial research used to back the mandatory laws was “deeply flawed and criticised”.
 Some newer findings, he said, showed that these laws could increase the chance of serious injury.
 “On a society-wide basis, it seems as though the compulsory wearing of helmets is diminishing the number of people riding bicycles” he said.
 “The number one health concern is heart attacks and obesity.
 “Anything that can be done to decrease that would be a good thing.” “

-The policy-driven studies did not fool the rest of the world, who chose to shun this policy.
+The policy-driven studies have not fooled the rest of the world, who chose to shun this policy.

 blank

-Transport authorities still fund misleading campaigns such as this radio advertisement broadcast in 2011 that claims:
+Transport authorities still fund misleading campaigns like this 2011 radio ad that claims:

-A bicycle activist created an amusing parody of this deceptive ad, pointing out what is missing.
+A bicycle activist created an amusing parody of this deceptive message.

 “risk assessment reveals that cycling is not a more risky activity than the other modes of transport. …On the other hand, risk assessment does provide evidence of the much greater vulnerability of pedestrians.”

-Helmet ads typically use scaremongering tactics to scare people towards the “protection” provided by helmets.
-As a result, many people become scared off cycling.
+Helmet ads often use scaremongering tactics.
+As a result, many people become scared of cycling.

 “Protecting the brain from injury that results in death or chronic disablement provides the main motivation for wearing helmets.
 Their design has been driven by the development of synthetic polystyrene foams which can reduce the linear acceleration resulting from direct impact to the head, but scientific research shows that angular acceleration from oblique impulse is a more important cause of brain injury.
 Helmets are not tested for capacity to reduce it and, as Australian research first showed, they may increase it.“

-Even though helmets do not provide a solution to serious brain injury, fear of chronic disability has been used as a scare tactic to promote helmets.
+Helmets do not provide a solution to severe brain injury.
+Yet scare tactics exploiting fear of chronic disability have been used to promote them.
 This leads to an exaggerated opinion of the protection provided by helmets.

-This manipulative and misleading campaign was effective.
-Most Australians now believe that cycling is dangerous and that helmets save lives.
-However, it had negative side-effects.
-Such propaganda tends to create a culture of fear that harms cycling.
+The deceitful advertising campaign was effective.
+Most Australians now believe that cycling is dangerous.
+Such propaganda has created a culture of fear.
 Cycling kept declining further.
 By 1996, cycling in Sydney had declined by 48%.
-Many people overestimate the protection provided by a piece of polystyrene, being misled that a helmet will “save” them.
-A similar outcome was reported in survey a UK cyclist survey following helmet promotion campaigns:
+People overestimate the protection provided by a polystyrene “helmet”.
+A UK cyclist survey following helmet promotion campaigns reports:

 “the majority of the people surveyed do have an exaggerated opinion of the effectiveness of cycle helmets, and an exaggerated opinion of the risks of cycling, and that the two are associated …